nvdajp/focusHighlight/readme.md

 ## Changes for 1.1 ##

-* Changed navigator object rectangle to cross hatching line.
+* Changed navigator object rectangle to jagged line.

 ## Changes for 1.0 ##